 Our public spaces – and the people of the city – deserve better than this.

 Life Between Umbrellas: Public Space in a Rainy City

-Starting in Fall 2018, the Vancouver Public Space Network (VPSN) will hold a “design ideas” competition that encourages ideas on ways to improve public space and public life during Vancouver’s rainy months.
+Starting in Spring 2019, the Vancouver Public Space Network (VPSN) will hold a “design ideas” competition that encourages ideas on ways to improve public space and public life during Vancouver’s rainy months.